nsauter/nodejs-random-spotify/README.md

 This was my first nodejs project and i finished it on the weekend to gift it to my crush since we are talking a lot about music.
 Feel free to pull and try it out.
 Its far from perfect but it works :)

+Ah, i forgot the best 'feature' -> If there is an error the api just responds and rickrolles you.

 ## Possible .env values

-DATA_FIle - holds a value like /var/tmp/tokenfile
+* `DATA_FILE` - holds a value like /var/tmp/tokenfile
-APIPASS - holds the API Password which is allowed to generate the playlist token SPOTIFY_ID - holds the Spotify api ID
+* `APIPASS` - holds the API Password which is allowed to generate the playlist token
+* `SPOTIFY_ID` - holds the Spotify api ID
-SPOTIFY_SECRET - holds the Spotify api secret
+* `SPOTIFY_SECRET` - holds the Spotify api secret
-ADDRESS - is the bind address for node
+* `ADDRESS` - is the bind address for node
-PORT - is the bind port for node
+* `PORT` - is the bind port for node
-SPOTIFY_PLAYLIST_ID - holds the id of the spotify playlist
+* `SPOTIFY_PLAYLIST_ID` - holds the id of the spotify playlist